jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 the Guardians in the unit are destroyed, the Heavy Weapon Platform(s) is(are) also destroyed.

 #### > OPTIONS:
-- Any Heavy Weapon Platform may replace its shuriken cannon with one of the following weapons:
+- Any Heavy Weapon Platform may replace its Shuriken cannon with one of the following weapons:
   - Scatter laser (free)
-  - Shuriken cannon (free)
   - Starcannon (2 pts)
   - Aeldari missile launcher (12 pts)
   - Bright lance (12 pts)